ISISComputingGroup/ibex_developers_manual/OxfordInstrumentsIPS.md

 Check on the "Advanced" tab of the OPI whether the IPS reports it's status as "clamped".
 If so, the state machine will be unable to proceed because being "clamped" means that the IPS will stay at it's current output indefinitely.
 To get out of this state, it is best to get out of the "clamped" state via the front panel.

 Note: You *may* be able to get out of a clamped state remotely with `caput %MYPVPREFIX%IPS_01:ACTIVITY:SP <desired activity>`, but the old LabVIEW driver did not do this and it is not exposed as a user-facing option in the EPICS driver.

+### Magnet won't go to field - sweep rate readback is zero

+Set the magnet to a non-zero sweep rate (you will need to be in manager mode to do this).
+If unsure of suitable sweep rates consult the instrument scientists or cryogenics.
+The IPS itself will limit the sweep rate to safe values in hardware.

+### Magnet won't respond to any setpoints

+Check remote mode in enabled.

+### Magnet system status reports something other than "normal" - e.g. "quenched" or "fault"

+This indicates a hardware fault.
+Inform instrument scientists that the magnet has a problem and has likely gone to zero field (even if it still claims to be producing a field).
+Consult cryogenics for help.